 As the Authority has ready access to borrowings from the Public Works Loans Board, there is no significant risk that it will be unable to raise finances to meet its commitments under financial instruments.
 Instead, the risk is that the Authority will be bound to replenish a significant proportion of its borrowings at a time of unfavourable interest rates.
-The Treasury Management Strategy is to continually review the profile of maturity dates so that it does not expose the Authority to undue risk.
+The Treasury Management Strategy is to continually review the profile of maturity dates so that it does not expose the Authority to undue risk by ensuring that a significant proportion of its borrowings do not mature at any one time.

-The maturity analysis of the financial loans is as follows:
+The maturity structure of all financial liabilities, including borrowing, is as follows: